 Here candidates would be asked to write on topics revolving around undergraduate and postgraduate studies.
 Candidates would be required to perform two tasks in under 60 minutes.

 The first task would include the candidate being handed a paper which would contain either a diagram, table or graph.
 He would be required to recapitulate and define the given data in his own words.
-Furthermore, he could also be asked to explain a certain data entry, process the given information or a flowchart to logically arrive at a conclusion.
+Furthermore, he could also be asked to explain a certain data entry and process the given information or a flowchart to logically arrive at a conclusion.
 In the next task, the candidate is required to write an essay as a response to the deduction from the given data and support his argument with relevant examples, through the given data.
 It is important for the candidate to remember that the writing style should be strictly formal.

-General Test Writing
+Difference between IELTS General and Academic: General Test Writing

 About the test